Center for Coronary Artery Disease

 The Center for Coronary Artery Disease is strongly positioned for success through:

-- A partnership with 70+ cardiologists who see more than 31,000 patients at nearly 57,000 clinic visits each year at Abbott Northwestern Hospital and 36 outreach sites.
+- A partnership with 70+ Minneapolis Heart Institute® cardiologists, who see more than 50,000 individual patients at more than 60,000 clinic visits each year at Abbott Northwestern and United Hospitals.

 - An exceptionally large and diverse patient experience, complete with data contained within the electronic medical record as part of Allina Health.

 - A proven track record of dissemination, publishing 63 journal articles (including peer-reviewed) in 2019, along with 25 poster presentations and 48 invited presentations at 22 meetings (15 in the U.S. and 7 internationally.

 Accelerating Research with Fellowship and International Scholar Programs